-Yi-Ling Liu is a non-fiction writer based in China covering the ways technology shapes our culture and society.
-She has written for The Economist, The New Yorker, The Guardian, Foreign Policy, the LA Review of Books, and Guernica on topics ranging from Chengdu rappers to rural live-streamers.
-She received the 2019 Matthew Power Literary Reporting Award and is a visiting scholar at the Arthur L. Carter Journalism Institute at New York University.
+Yi-Ling Liu is a China-based writer covering the ways technology is reshaping culture and society.
+She has written for The Economist, The New Yorker, The Guardian and Foreign Policy on topics ranging from Chengdu rappers to rural live-streamers.
+She received the 2019 Matthew Power Literary Reporting Award and is a visiting scholar at the New York University Arthur L. Carter Journalism Institute.

-Previously, she reported for the Associated Press as an Overseas Press Club Foundation Fellow, consulted for Sony Pictures Beijing and studied Creative Writing at Yale, where she was the Editor-in-Chief of China Hands Magazine.
-As a creative educator, she has directed summer camps in France, Japan, USA and China and designed narrative workshops for high-schoolers from around the world.
+She also reported for the Associated Press as an Overseas Press Club Foundation Fellow, worked as a creative consultant for Sony Pictures Beijing and studied Creative Writing at Yale.
+As an educator, she has designed curricula, lead workshops and directed summer camps in Paris, Tokyo, the Berkshires, Hong Kong and Hangzhou.
+She believes in the power of creative collaboration and narrative change.